 Written by: Mexperience

 Mexico has excellent private health care facilities, which offer services and equipment on par with U.S. clinics and hospitals.
 The country also has in place a state-funded social security system offering health care, known as IMSS (Instituto Mexicano de Seguro Social).
-The latter is available to all Mexican citizens and foreign nationals who are legally resident with immigrado status and in possession of a resident visa.
+The latter is available to all Mexican citizens and foreign nationals who are legally resident with immigrado status and in possession of a permanent resident visa.

-With over 100 million citizens, Mexico’s state-funded social security system is, not surprisingly, overwhelmed with demand for the amount of resources allocated to it, and so most people who can afford to, purchase a private health care plan in case they need medical attention in Mexico.
+With over 110 million citizens, Mexico’s state-funded social security system is, not surprisingly, overwhelmed with demand for the amount of resources allocated to it, and so most people who can afford to, purchase a private health care plan in case they need medical attention in Mexico.